Coins of the pound sterling: Production and distribution

 All genuine UK coins are produced by the Royal Mint.
 The same coinage is used across the United Kingdom: unlike banknotes, local issues of coins are not produced for different parts of the UK.
 The pound coin until 2016 was produced in regional designs, but these circulate equally in all parts of the UK (see UK designs, below).

 Every year, newly minted coins are checked for size, weight, and composition at a Trial of the Pyx.
 Essentially the same procedure has been used since the 13th century.
 Assaying is now done by the Worshipful Company of Goldsmiths on behalf of HM Treasury.

 The 1p and 2p coins from 1971 are the oldest standard-issue coins still in circulation.
 Pre-decimal crowns are the oldest coins in general that are still legal tender, although they are in practice never encountered in general circulation.

 Coins from the British dependencies and territories that use sterling as their currency are sometimes found in change in other jurisdictions.
 Strictly, they are not legal tender in the United Kingdom; however, since they have the same specifications as UK coins, they are sometimes tolerated in commerce, and can readily be used in vending machines.

 UK-issued coins are, on the other hand, generally fully accepted and freely mixed in other British dependencies and territories that use the pound.

 An extensive coinage redesign was commissioned by the Royal Mint in 2005, and new designs were gradually introduced into the circulating British coinage from summer 2008.
-Except for the £1 coin, the pre-2008 coins remain legal tender and are expected to stay in circulation for the foreseeable future.
+Except for the £1 coin and the earlier, larger 5p, 10p and 50p pieces, the pre-2008 coins remain legal tender and are expected to stay in circulation for the foreseeable future.

-The estimated volume in circulation as of March 2016 is: